StatsRhian/talks/2025/2025-12-panel/notes.md

 - I've never worked in the NHS "on the ground" so I've not experienced those challenges although I sympathise with them.
 - Focusing on what is within my circle of influence.
 This morning Steven talked about analysts needing to take initiative.
 I see lots of places where I can help, but the NHS is huge and it can be overwhelming.
 That can lead to burnout, which I have experienced.
-- I have to conciously focus my energy and skills where they have the most impact and protecy my work-life balance.
+- I have to consciously focus my energy and skills where they have the most impact and protect my work-life balance.

 ### Something you’re proud of